“It is a duty of a Muslim who has anything to bequeath not to let two nights pass without including it in his Will.” (Sahih al-Bukhari)

 5. Choose your executor(s) wisely

-You will need to choose up to four people to carry out the wishes expressed in your Will.
-Executors can also be beneficiaries in your Will.
-If you are choosing friends or relatives, make sure they are willing to accept what can be a lengthy and time consuming responsibility.
-If you are choosing lawyers, remember that they will probably expect to be paid for their services from your estate.
-The more complicated your affairs, the more prudent it is to choose a specialist lawyer.
-If you intend to die like the Prophet, may Allah bless him and grant him peace, possessing nothing, then there will be no need for a lawyer!
+You will need to choose up to four people to carry out the wishes expressed in your Will and act as your executors.
+Executors can also be beneficiaries in your Will but, remember that whoever you choose will need to be willing to accept what can be a lengthy and time-consuming responsibility.
+If you Will is complicated it may be prudent to choose a specialist lawyer, but they will probably expect to be paid for their services from your estate.

-If it is possible that you may have children under the age of 18 when you die, you should appoint a guardian to look after them in the unlikely event of both you and your spouse dying while they are still minors.
-This point is particularly significant for those who have non-Muslim relatives and want their children to be brought up as Muslims.
+If it is possible that you may have children under the age of 18 when you die you should appoint a guardian to look after them in the unlikely event that both guardians die while they are still minors.
+This is particularly important for those who have non-Muslim relatives who would like their children to be brought up as Muslims.

 8. Keep your Will safe

-Once you have made your Will and it has been signed and witnessed, store it in a safe place or with your solicitor or a trustworthy relative or friend.
-Make sure that your executor(s) are informed where the original Will is being kept and keep a photocopy for your own records.
+Once you have made your Will and it has been signed and witnessed then you should store in a safe place, with your solicitor or with a trustworthy friend or relative.
+It is important that your executor(s) is informed of where the original Will is being kept and keep a photocopy of your own records.

 9. Keep your Will up-to-date

-If there are significant changes of circumstance, it may become necessary to make a new Will, but for minor changes you may just require a Codicil – which makes an addition or alteration to your existing Will.
+It is important that you review your Will on a regular basis as changing circumstances, such as marital situation, may affect its validity.
+For any significant changes it may become necessary to make a new Will, but for minor changes you may just require a Codicil which makes an addition or alteration to your existing Will.

-Remember: Do not try to alter your Will by crossing out or adding words.
-If you do this, your Will may be rendered invalid in the eyes of the law, so if you then die without having made a new Will, it will be as if you had never made a Will at all.
+It is important to remember that you should not alter your Will by crossing out or adding words.
+If you do this then your Will may be rendered invalid in the eyes of the law.